 Directed by Joe Wright, Darkest Hour (2017) presents the dramatic and inspiring story of four weeks in 1940, during which Churchill’s courage and leadership changed the course of world history.

-Script to Screen will host Producer and UCSB alumna Lisa Bruce for a post-screening Q&A. The event will be moderated by Pollock Theater Director Matt Ryan.
+Script to Screen hosted Producer and UCSB Alumna Lisa Bruce for a post-screening Q&A. The event was moderated by Pollock Theater Director Matt Ryan.

 Producer Lisa Bruce